 For the purpose of this Recommended Practice, the following definitions apply:

-Attack: the process of actively acting one or several mediums or devices to obtain (in the context of this document) personally identifiable information that was not obtainable by mere observation.
+3.1 Attack: the process of acting one or several mediums or devices to obtain (in the context of this document) personally identifiable information.

-Active :Attacker.
-An adversary who emits frames as part of their attack in order to cause a target to emit PII.
+3.2 Active adversary: An adversary who emits frames as part of their attack in order to cause a target to emit PII.

-Adversary: A threat agent who is taking steps to fingerprint one or more targets.
-An adversary is assumed to have the capabilities of the Most Powerful Attacker Model [KMM].
-In the context of the threat analysis examined by the Recommended Practice, the adversary is assumed to have the capability to observe and manipulate Target and Respondent frames anywhere in a bridged network
+3.3 Adversary: A threat agent who is taking steps to fingerprint one or more targets.
+In the context of the threat analysis examined by the Recommended Practice, the adversary is assumed to have the capability to observe, manipulate or inject frames from anywhere.

-Correlation: the combination of several elements that provide identification or information about a person or a device.
+3.4 Correlation: the combination of several elements that provide identification or information about a person or a device.